- Home

 Biopsy

-Depending on the results of the MRI scan, your urologist may recommend you have a biopsy to remove some samples of tissue from the prostate.
-They will explain the risks and benefits of having a prostate biopsy and give you time to decide if you want to have one.
+Depending on the results of the MRI scan, your urologist may suggest a biopsy to remove tissue samples from the prostate.
+They will explain the risks and benefits of a prostate biopsy and give you time to decide if you want to have one.
+With specialised MRI scans available, your doctor may suggest you do not need a biopsy.

 How is a biopsy done?